adamenagy/mfgdm-api-tutorial/Explorer and First Queries/index.md

 Our API has a schema suitable to address the common data from the MFG industry.
 The main objects described below:

 - **DesignItem**: Represents an item that contains a product design.
-You coudl think of it as the file in your project.
+You could think of it as the file in your project.
 - **DesignItemVersion**: A specific version of a design.
 - **Component**: Component is the way you can organize your model into parts.
 Each design has a root component, and each component can have multiple sub-components.
 - **ComponentVersion**: A specific version of a component.